joe-irving/RIPS/about.md

 After witnessing such emotional scenes like this, I couldn’t shake the feeling that I had to do something to support them through their time inside.
 Try to bring some colour and a bit of peace and positivity into their cells, just do whatever I could to support them.
 So the letters began...

-When I first reached out for support, Gabbriella Ditton immediately replied with all sorts of fantastic ideas of how else we could support future rebels, and has been a constant source of inspiration and motivation for which I’m eternally grateful.
+When I first reached out for support, Gabriella Ditton immediately replied with all sorts of fantastic ideas of how else we could support future rebels, and has been a constant source of inspiration and motivation for which I’m eternally grateful.

 Many thanks to [Joe Irving](https://joe.irving.me.uk) for swiftly creating this amazing website, and helping us create databases for our rebels.